Social Anthropology - Humanitarian and Environmental Crises - MA

-A good honours degree (2.1 or above) in anthropology or associated fields.
+A second class honours degree (2.2 or above) in anthropology or associated fields.
 In certain circumstances, we will consider students who have not followed a conventional education path.
 These cases are assessed individually by the Director of Graduate Studies and the programme convenor.

 All applicants are considered on an individual basis and additional qualifications, professional qualifications and relevant experience may also be taken into account when considering applications.